AlacrisIO/alacrity/README.md

     distinction in logic.
 Or do we want to reserve well-formed for an element merely being of the correct type, with some different name for some additional intermediate state-less predicate?

-YYY I agree that this is a problem with the representation.
+JMC I agree that this is a problem with the representation.
 As
     written, the `valid` predicate is state-independent and corresponds to well-formed-ness.
 The problem with validity is that it depends on some way to describe the public perspective on the message.
 My plan is to represent invalid messages as idempotent messages where `observe s invalid = s`.

+FRR As an additional subtle pain in the ass, on Ethereum at least,
+    you can publish a message saying that you send 10 ETH with serial number 42 (they call that "nonce" in Ethereum parlance).
+But that message isn't valid because you only have 8 ETH in your account... until you receive more ETH at which point the message suddenly becomes valid... assuming another valid message with the same serial number wasn't included in the chain before.

 Our representation of the interpretation is similarly subtle.
 It is plausible to use a representation such as `interp : Chain ->